Riyadh Season Snooker Championship: History

 In December 2019, World Snooker Tour (WST) announced a 10-year deal with Saudi Arabia, including ranking tournaments that will be hosted in the country.
 However, no snooker tournaments were held in Saudi Arabia in the next four years due to the COVID-19 pandemic.
 In January 2024, WST announced a new non-ranking tournament called the World Masters of Snooker, scheduled to take place from 4 to 6 March 2024 at the Boulevard Arena in Riyadh, Saudi Arabia.
 It is the first professional snooker tournament to be held in Saudi Arabia, amid the country's growing investment in various sports.

+The 2024 event had a $500,000 (about £395,000) prize for the first player to compile a 167 break, but it was not given as no players achieved the feat, and the prize was increased to $1,000,000 (about £785,000) for the second 2024 event, but was once again not achieved.